Dollar drops as optimism spreads before Fed and BoE decisions

 The dollar index has surged more than 15% this year as the Fed has hiked rates hard, crushing other currencies and heaping pressure on the global economy.

-Investors have become highly sensitive to any signs the Fed and other major central banks could alleviate the pain by slowing down rate hikes.
+Investors have therefore taken cheer from speeches and interviews by some Fed officials that have suggested the central bank is considering slowing down in December.

-However, markets were reminded that inflation remains stubbornly high in developed economies on Monday when data showed euro zone prices surged by the most on record in the year through October.
+However, markets were reminded that global inflation remains stubbornly high on Monday when data showed euro zone prices surged by the most on record in the year through October.

+"This is a market that's desperately craving a slowing of the tightening cycle," said Craig Erlam, senior currency analyst at Oanda.

+He added: "I think a lot of the move we're seeing today is effectively an unwinding of the moves yesterday... what we're really seeing is very choppy trading."

-The risk-sensitive Australian and New Zealand dollars rose from one-week lows amid a broad lift in market sentiment.
+The risk-sensitive Australian and New Zealand dollars rose from one-week lows amid the broad lift in market sentiment.

 The Aussie trailed however after the Reserve Bank of Australia decided to stick with a slower quarter-point pace for rate hikes despite a surprise jump in inflation to a 32-year high in the third quarter.